segmentio/segment-docs/src/engage/audiences/recommendation-audiences.md

 > Segment can take several hours to create your Recommendation Catalog.

 ### Create your Recommendation Audience
 Once you've created your Recommendation Catalog, you can build a Recommendation Audience.
-A Recommendation Audience lets you select a parameter and then build an audience of the people that are most likely to engage with that parameter.
+A Recommendation Audience lets you select an item from your catalog and then use machine learning to build an audience of the people that are most likely to engage with that item.

 To create a Recommendation Audience:
 1. Open your Engage space and click **+ New audience**.